bruderstein/PythonScript/docs/source/intro.rst

 Great, now it works properly.
-There's a side effect though, if we do use save-all, we might change the active document, which might seem a bit strange when we use it.
+There's a side effect though, if we do use save-all when the current document is other than a ".log" file, the callback will make that ".log" file the active document, which might seem a bit strange when we use it.
 Again, very easy to fix.::